google/swiftshader/docs/dEQP.md

 19. Open your favorite browser and navigate to `localhost:8080`

-    Get Started -> Choose Device 'localhost' -> Select Tests 'dEQP-GLES3' -> Execute tests!
+    Get Started -> Choose Device 'localhost' -> Select Tests 'dEQP-VK' -> Execute tests!

-20. To make sure that you're running SwiftShader's drivers, select only the dEQP-GLES3->info->vendor and dEQP-VK->info->platform tests.
+20. To make sure that you're running SwiftShader's drivers, select only the dEQP-VK->info->device test.
 In the next window, click on these tests in the left pane.
-If you see Google inc for the GLES3 test and your Linux machine in the VK test, then you've set your suite up properly.
+If you see SwiftShader in the deviceName field, then you've set your suite up properly.

 21. If you want to run Vulkan tests in the command line, go to the build directory in dEQP root.
 Then run the following command: